 Japan doesn't have as many volunteer opportunities as some other Asian countries.
 However, there are positions out there for those who look.
-One of the most popular options is provided by Willing Workers on Organic Farms Japan (www.wwoofjapan.com).
+One of the most popular options is provided by World Wide Opportunities on Organic Farms Japan (www.wwoofjapan.com).
 This organisation places volunteers on organic farms around the country and provides participants with a good look at Japanese rural life and the running of an organic farm.
 It's also a great chance to improve your Japanese-language skills.

 Alternatively, you can look for volunteer opportunities once you arrive.
 There are occasional ads for volunteer positions in the various English-language journals in Japan.
 Word of mouth is also a good way to search for jobs.
 Hikers, for example, are sometimes offered short-term positions in Japan's mountain huts.